MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/power-thermal-notifications-in-unity.md

 }
 ```

-## Handling Events
+### Handling Events

 When the [PowerThermalMitigationLevelChanged](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalnotification.powerthermalmitigationlevelchanged) event fires, it comes with [PowerThermalEventArgs](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermaleventargs).
 These should be used to understand the event.

 When an event is received, the event handler should inspect [args.ImpactedPeripherals](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermaleventargs.impactedperipherals) which identifies which peripheral(s) are impacted (there may be more than one).
 The [args.MitigationLevel](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermaleventargs.mitigationlevel) indicates how severe of a mitigation is recommended for the specified peripherals.
 If the mitigation level is [PowerThermalMitigationLevel.NoUserImpact](/dotnet/api/microsoft.mixedreality.powerthermalnotification.powerthermalmitigationlevel) then any mitigations associated with the specified peripherals should be removed.
+The **args.ThermalScore** indicates a score from 100 to 0 reflecting a linear scale approaching an application shutdown event (zero).
+The Thermal Score range begins outside of the mitigation reporting range to allow earlier notification to the application when approaching the need for mitigations.

 Here's an example handler: